spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-batch/4-monitoring.md

 - `task.external.execution.id`: The [external Task ID](https://docs.spring.io/spring-cloud-task/docs/2.2.0.M1/reference/#features-external_task_id) as present on the target platform (such as Cloud Foundry or Kubernetes) The type (Source, Processor, or Sink) of the application that reports the metrics
 - `task.parent.execution.id`: The [parent task ID](https://docs.spring.io/spring-cloud-task/docs/2.2.0.M1/reference/#features-parent_task_id) used to identify task that executes another task or tasks.

-If the Data Flow server is started with the `spring.cloud.dataflow.grafana-info.url` property pointing to your Grafana URL, the Grafana feature is enabled and Data Flow UI provides you with Grafana-buttons that can open a particular dashboard for a given stream, application, or application instance.
+If the Data Flow server is started with the `spring.cloud.dataflow.grafana-info.url` property pointing to your Grafana URL, the Grafana feature is enabled and Data Flow UI provides you with Grafana-buttons that can open a particular dashboard for a given task, application, or application instance.

 As setting up InfluxDB is different depending on the platform on which you run, we provide instructions for each platform.
 In Spring Cloud Data Flow 2.x, local server and Cloud Foundry instructions for InfluxDB have been provided.